-Table F SMF Description of responsibilities (a full list is available in Senior Management Functions 4.1) Relevant PRA Rulebook materia Chairman (SMF9) Chairing and overseeing the performance of the board.
+Table F SMF Description of responsibilities (a full list is available in Senior Management Functions 4.1) Relevant PRA Rulebook material Chair of the Governing Body (SMF9) Chairing and overseeing the performance of the board.
 Leading the development and overseeing the implementation of the firm's policies and procedures for the induction, training and development of all directors.
 Fitness and Propriety 2.3, 2.4, and 4.
 Overseeing the assessment of fitness and propriety of those NEDs who are not in scope of the SMR and the related notification requirements to the PRA.
 Leading the development of the firm's culture by the board.
 Chair of the Audit Committee (SMF11) Chairing and overseeing the performance of the Audit Committee.
 Compliance and Internal Audit 3.1 (5)(11) Ensuring and overseeing the integrity and independence of the firm's internal audit function (including the Head of Internal Audit).
 Chair of the Risk Committee (SMF10) Chairing and overseeing the performance of the Risk Committee.
-Risk Control 3.5.
-(0 10) Ensuring and overseeing the integrity and independence of the firm's risk function (including the CRO).
+Risk Control 3.5. ( ) Ensuring and overseeing the integrity and independence of the firm's risk function (including the CRO).
 Chair of the Remuneration Committee Chairing and overseeing the performance of the Remuneration Committee.
 Remuneration 7.2-7.4.
 (SMF12) Overseeing the development and implementation of the firm's remuneration policies and practices.
 Chair of the Nominations Committee (SMF13) [FCA] Chairing and overseeing the performance of the Nomination Committee.
 SUP10C.5.2 R (FCA Handbook).
-SID (SMF14) Performing the role of a SID (in line with the FRC Code) and leading the assessment of the Chairman's performance.
-Either Chairman (SMF9) or Chair of the Audit Committee Ensuring and overseeing the integrity and independence of the compliance function (including the Head of Compliance).
-Compliance and Internal Audit 2.4 .
-(SMF11) Ensuring and overseeing the integrity, independence and effectiveness of the firm's policies and procedures on whistleblowing and ensuring staff that raise concerns are protected from detrimental treatment.
+SID (SMF14) Performing the role of a SID (in line with the FRC Code) and leading the assessment of the Chair's performance.
+Either Chair of the Governing Body (SMF9) or Chair Ensuring and overseeing the integrity and independence of the compliance function (including the Head of Compliance).
+Compliance and Internal Audit 2.4 . of the Audit Committee (SMF11) Ensuring and overseeing the integrity, independence and effectiveness of the firm's policies and procedures on whistleblowing and ensuring staff that raise concerns are protected from detrimental treatment.

-2.31 The potential accountability of NEDs in scope of the SMR is restricted to those activities for which they are responsible, which include (but are not limited to):

-- ensuring that the Board and/or the committees which they chair; • - meet with sufficient frequency; \ - foster an open, inclusive discussion which challenges executives where appropriate; \ and
+- 2.31 The potential accountability of NEDs in scope of the SMR is restricted to those activities for which they are responsible, which include (but are not limited to): - ensuring that the Board and/or the committees which they chair; - meet with sufficient frequency;

-&lt;sup>20 See Footnote 12 above.
-Ibid.
+See Footnote 12 above.

-- devote sufficient time and attention to matters within their remit which are relevant to the firm's safety and soundness. - helping to ensure that the board or committee and its members have the information necessary to perform their tasks; - facilitating the running of the board or committee to assist it in providing independent oversight of executive decisions; and - reporting to the main Board on the committee's activities.

-2.32 Table G sets out a range of hypothetical scenarios where the PRA may consider taking disciplinary action against NEDs in scope of the SMR and others where the PRA is more likely to focus on individuals performing executive SMFs.
+- foster an open, inclusive discussion which challenges executives where appropriate; and - devote sufficient time and attention to matters within their remit which are relevant to the firm's safety and soundness. - helping to ensure that the board or committee and its members have the information necessary to perform their tasks; - facilitating the running of the board or committee to assist it in providing independent oversight of executive decisions; and - reporting to the main Board on the committee's activities. - 2.32 Table G sets out a range of hypothetical scenarios where the PRA may consider taking disciplinary action against NEDs in scope of the SMR and others where the PRA is more likely to focus on individuals performing executive SMFs.